remotesynth/ls-articles/Ephemeral Instances/Ephemeral Instances.md

-# Some Clever Title About Ephemeral Instances
+# Local Testing in the Cloud with Ephemeral Instances

 It's been said that there is a fine line between genius and insanity.
 Anyone who understands the scale and scope AWS services could have been forgiven for thinking that the idea of a local emulator for AWS rested more on the insanity side of that line.
 And yet, LocalStack exists.